samdbmg/ansible-traefik-auth-proxy/README.md

 [Ansible Role](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html) to set up the [Traefik](https://traefik.io/traefik/) HTTP reverse proxy running in Docker, along with https://github.com/thomseddon/traefik-forward-auth to allow sites to be secured using OIDC/OAuth2 and provide single sign-on (SSO).

+Can also be run in docker-only mode using Docker Compose, see [Docker Only Mode](#docker-only-mode)

 Features:
 - Automatic issuing of TLS certificates with LetsEncrypt et al (thanks Traefik!)
 - Easy integration with OpenID Connect & OAuth2 providers or Google for auth (thanks [thomseddon/traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth))